lightnolimit/cosmic-latte-nvim/README.md

 ## Variants

-### Light Theme
+### Light Theme (Cosmic Latte)
+Inspired by the actual average color of the universe (#fff8e7).
 Clean and bright for daytime coding with soft pastels.

 ### Dim Theme (Cosmic Mocha Latte)
 A darker, more subdued variant perfect for extended coding sessions.